navinlabcode/copykit/README.md

 <!-- badges: end -->

-*CopyKit* provides a suite of tools for pre-processing, quality control, analysis, and visualization of single cell whole genome DNA sequencing datasets.
+*CopyKit* provides a suite of tools for pre-processing, quality control, analysis, and visualization of single cell DNA sequencing datasets.

 ## Installation